Creating the North East SPF – An exemplar model to follow

 All members of the forum have built, and continue to build, trust and respect for one another and recognise shared interests and the desire to help NHS employers and staff deliver the best services possible.

-Another priority area for the forum is to promote and embed a partnership approach across the North East on tackling bullying in the NHS.
+Another priority area for the forum is to promote and embed a partnership approach across the North East and North Cumbria on tackling bullying in the NHS.
 This is in line with the SPF’s call to action, which is a ministerial priority.
 A subgroup was set up to take this work forward through identifying and sharing good practice.
-Six trusts from the North East, at the request of the regional SPF, submitted practice posters to the SPF’s Creating Positive Cultures national event in November 2017.
+Six trusts from the North East and North Cumbria, at the request of the regional SPF, submitted practice posters to the SPF’s Creating Positive Cultures national event in November 2017.
 The posters show work going on in trusts in the region, linked to the call to action to embed positive workplace cultures and address bullying.

 - Secure availability of key representatives and allow a deputy to attend in their place.